 Winter Services and Holiday Events

-The month of December is a very busy one at the Unitarian Church of Vancouver.
+The month of December is a very busy one at our congregation.
 With members from various religious traditions, you will find a variety of services and we acknowledge the diversity within the congregation.

 In the Christian tradition advent begins the Christmas season, four weeks before Christmas day.
-Many Unitarians whether they identify as Christian or not, enjoy the opportunity of a non-commercial way to celebrate the beginning of the season.
+Many Unitarians, whether they identify as Christian or not, enjoy the opportunity for engagement at UCV as a non-commercial way to celebrate the beginning of the season.